-Are you thinking about taking a cruise with a toddler in 2020?
+Are you thinking about taking a cruise with a toddler this year?
 Top cruise blogger Elaine Warren from the Family Cruise Companion details the best cruises for toddlers you should consider.
 Scroll to get all the inside information!

 Guest post by Elaine Warren of the Family Cruise Companion

-When planning a cruise with a toddler, choosing the right ship can be the critical difference between sailing a fabulous cruise vacation where every member of your family has a fantastic time and one filled with stress and regrets.
+Planning a cruise with a toddler can be nerve-wracking!
+The ship you choose can mean the different between a fabulous cruise vacation or one filled with stress and regrets.

-While families planning cruises now have dozens of options from which to choose, not every family-friendly cruise ship will be the best fit for families cruising with toddlers.
+Families planning cruises now have dozens of options from which to choose.
+But not every family-friendly cruise ship will be the best fit for families with toddlers.

-And, If you have a toddler who isn’t quite yet fully potty-trained that could have a significant impact on the ships you should focus on.
+And if you have a toddler who isn’t quite yet fully potty-trained, that can really narrow down your options.
 Many ships will have limitations or restrictions on the activities that are available for kids in diapers.

 For instance, you’ll find many restrictions on swim diapers on cruise ships.
 And some ships may have restrictions on staff in the kids’ club changing diapers.